code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 - Only parameter types are required to match in the definition  and prototype, so compilers will not complain if names are different
   - But the code maintainers _will_ !
-  - And the documenation generator will emit warnings
+  - And the documentation generator will emit warnings

 Prototypes are usually grouped in `header` files, inserted locally using the `#include` preprocessor directive.